All posts

 Each description was accurate in its specific context.
 But they were not consistent with each other.
 And when information from multiple sources is compared — which happens during compliance reviews, bank inquiries, or tax examinations — the inconsistencies become visible.

 The question that arises is not whether any single description was wrong, but why they differ.
 Explaining the differences requires a narrative that addresses all contexts simultaneously — a narrative that is harder to construct than one that was consistent from the beginning.
+The narrative consistency analysis maps how these fragmented descriptions across bank, CPA, and payment processor create structural exposure when assembled during a review.

 What the veil between personal and business depends on